Drive technology goes digital

 Digital twin: Customers benefit in three ways: They get early warning of irregularities in the way the drive systems are operating, which improves system availability.
 Then the communication – the exchange of analyzed data – enables errors and faults to be located and rectified more quickly.
 And finally, preventive maintenance can be scheduled to improve productivity.

 Dawidowsky: In short, we help customers make full use of all the opportunities offered by digitalization.
-With Sidrive IQ, they benefit from a digital platform for optimizing their drive systems – for a new dimension in terms of availability, serviceability, productivity, and efficiency.
+With SIDRIVE IQ, you benefit from optimizing your drive systems – for a new dimension in terms of availability, serviceability, productivity, and efficiency.
 Together we work to make the future tangible.
 That’s also in line with the spirit of invention that’s always driven Siemens.
 Based on the principle of “Ingenuity for life,” we develop solutions that make people’s lives easier.